Story

 LAS has identified Kensal Green as a priority spot.

-Our first defibrillator would be installed outside Kensal Rise Library so everyone near to the Bathurst Gardens area has 24/7 emergency access.
+We are therefore looking to raise money to install a defibrillator outside Kensal Rise Library so everyone near to the Bathurst Gardens area has 24/7 emergency access.

 If you select Gift Aid it will add 25% to the value of your donation, at no extra cost to you.